 ARTF 131.
 Drawing Studio.
 3 Hours.

 Semester course; 6 studio hours (delivered online, face-to-face or hybrid).
 3 credits.
 Enrollment is restricted to first-year fine arts and design majors in the School of the Arts.
-Drawing A to Z, from pencil to perspective, from sumi ink to skywriting.
-An intensive drawing studio covering the historic principles of drawing and their place in contemporary practice.
-Provides an in-depth investigation of line, perspective, the figure, gesture, space, atmosphere, erasure, etc. Through the repeated physical activity of drawing, students will refine their intellectual powers of observation and visualization.
+The studio-based course explores the historical principles of drawing and their relevance in contemporary practice.
+It covers topics such as line, perspective, the human figure, gesture, space, atmosphere and erasure in a detailed and immersive studio setting.
+Through the repeated physical activity of drawing, students will enhance their ability to observe, interpret and visualize artistic concepts.

 ARTF 132.
 Surface Research.
 3 Hours.

 Semester course; 6 studio hours (delivered online, face-to-face or hybrid).
 3 credits.
 Enrollment is restricted to first-year fine arts and design majors in the School of the Arts.
-A studio-based course designed to cultivate a student's ability to create and understand two-dimensional imagery.
-Will include basic principles of design, color and visual organization in traditional, digital and lens-based media.
-Course content will explore the context of imagery in the larger culture and the potential of art and design.
+The studio-based course is designed to cultivate a student's ability to create and comprehend two-dimensional imagery.
+It includes exploring the fundamental principles of design, color, and visual organization.
+Students will create two-dimensional work in traditional, digital and lens-based media.
+The course content will delve into the rich historical context of imagery in the larger culture, providing students with a deeper understanding and appreciation of art and design.

 ARTF 133.
 Space Research.
 3 Hours.

 Semester course; 6 studio hours (delivered online, face-to-face or hybrid).
 3 credits.
 Enrollment is restricted to first-year fine arts and design majors in the School of the Arts.
-A comprehensive investigation of three-dimensional phenomena in fine art and design.
-Will cultivate a student's ability to think, perceive, visualize, design and build in three dimensions.
-Issues of understanding and envisioning space, objects, scale and the relationship of the body to the built environment are subjects of the course.
-Students will acquire a broad skill set of fabrication techniques and an inquiry into the possibility of 21st-century materials.
+The studio-based course comprehensively investigates three-dimensional phenomena in fine art and design.
+It cultivates a student's ability to think, perceive, visualize, design and build in three dimensions.
+Issues of understanding and envisioning space, objects, scale and the body's relationship to the built environment are subjects of the course.
+Students will acquire a versatile and adaptable skill set of fabrication techniques and material exploration, preparing them for various artistic and design challenges.

 ARTF 134.
 Time Studio.
 3 Hours.

 Semester course; 6 studio hours (delivered online, face-to-face or hybrid).
 3 credits.
 Enrollment is restricted to first-year fine arts and design majors in the School of the Arts.
-Brings together tenets of contemporary practice that have extended the fields of fine art and design.
-Time-based media such as film, video and sound are included in this mix.
-The historically underrepresented impulses of theatrically and performance will be explored.
-Students will use video as a primary tool, but will address larger issues of ephemerality, duration and the possibilities of the moving image.
+The studio-based course, focusing on time-based media such as film, video and sound, explores their historical roots in theatricality and performance.
+It brings together tenets of contemporary practice that have extended the fields of fine art and design.
+Students will master the use of durational media as a primary tool, gaining practical skills to address significant issues of impermanence, duration and the potential of the moving image.

 ARTF 138.
 Project Seminar.
 1-2 Hours.